anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

-At the time of writing, no clear Center for Internet Security (CIS) rules are defined as mandatory (e.g. sec.std.001: The Cloud Operator **should** comply with Center for Internet Security CIS Controls) which would have asked for an update of the default kube-bench behavior (all failures and warnings are only printed) as integrated in
+At the time of writing, no clear Center for Internet Security (CIS) rules are defined as mandatory (e.g. sec.std.001: The Cloud Operator **should** comply with Center for Internet Security CIS Controls) else it would have required for an update of the default kube-bench behavior (all failures and warnings are only printed) as integrated in
 [Functest Kubernetes Security](https://git.opnfv.org/functest-kubernetes/tree/docker/security/testcases.yaml?h=stable%2Fkali).